Illinois Metropolitan Investment Fund

-- money market mutual funds that are permitted investments under the Public Funds Act,
+- money market mutual funds that are permitted investments under the Public Funds Investment Act,

 10.0 Investment Parameters

-In extraordinary circumstances, such as when the investment advisor believes that market conditions indicate that the Series should adopt a temporary defensive position, the Series may invest up to one hundred percent (100%) in cash and/or such money market mutual funds.
+- In circumstances when the Board believes that market conditions indicate that the Convenience Series should adopt a defensive position, the Convenience Series may invest up to one hundred percent (100%) in bank obligations and/or such money market mutual funds.

 - Mortgage pass-through securities must be issued by an agency of the United States government and must have a liquid market with a readily determinable market value.
 Securities issued by only the Government National Mortgage Association (“Ginnie Mae”), the Federal Home Loan Mortgage Corporation (“Freddie Mac”) and the Federal National Mortgage Association (“Fannie Mae”) are permitted.
 Privately structured and issued mortgage pass-through securities or collateralized mortgage obligations are not permitted investments.